TedHusted/awake/awake.md/awake.md

 “Do you know if anything had been bothering Brent?” asks Park.

 “We hadn’t talked recently.
-We keep in touch sporadically.
+We keep in touch on and off.
 The last time I saw him was probably the Pulse company picnic a few months ago.”
 Toby smiles.
 “Brent rocked the four square games.”

 “Did Brent have friends outside the office?
 Maybe a special someone?”asks Park.

-“He kept in touch with friends from college, from RIT — Rochester Institute of Technology — and they would take international vacations on most years.
-Japan ..
-Germany … Rio de Jiro … but Brent didn’t date much.
+“He kept in touch with friends from college, from RIT — Rochester Institute of Technology.
+They’d take international vacations together: Japan, Germany, Rio de Jiro … But Brent didn’t date much.
 He played his share of video games.
 That was his actual major in college, Game Design.
 He worked as a college co-opt with the Pulse office in New York, then he stayed on and eventually transferred to Palo Alto.“

 “But no local circle of friends here?”
 Park asks.

 “Pulse was everything to Brent,” Toby says.
 “He started as a co-opt and worked his way up.
 He was always excited about the projects — said it was like being on the cutting edge every day. — But I don’t understand what this has to do with the car malfunctioning.”

 “We haven’t been able to determine what caused the car to malfunction,” injects Tate.
 “The event data recorder was damaged, and so we don’t have the usual telemetry.
-The ERD tracks everything: Steering inputs, speed, system diagnostics — It’s like a black box for cars.
+The ERD tracks everything: steering inputs, speed, system diagnostics. — It’s like a black box for cars.
 Without it, or the phone, we’re working blind.”

 “The personal questions help us rule out driver error,” Park says quietly.